Nuryk999/learning-github/README.md

 # hello

-is for learning purposes of a github
+for learning purposes of a github